Chicana/o/x Studies

 Satisfies: a university graduation requirement–diversity.

-This course provides a description and analysis of the experience of Chicanas and Latinas in the United States.
-First, the course presents a review of Chicana studies scholarship and the evolution of Chicana feminist theory.
-Next, the course examines the historical, cultural, political and social-economic themes which define the experience of Chicanas/Latinas in the United States.
+Provides a description and analysis of the experience of Chicanas and Latinas in the United States.
+First, presents a review of Chicana studies scholarship and the evolution of Chicana feminist theory.
+Next, examines the historical, cultural, political and social-economic themes which define the experience of Chicanas/Latinas in the United States.

 CHST 233.
 RACE, ETHNICITY, AND THE ECONOMY IN THE U.S. AND LATIN AMERICA.
 5 Credits.